Andarist/react-textarea-autosize/README.md

 ## Development

-To release patch, minor or major version:
+To prepare release patch, minor or major version:

     % make release-patch
     % make release-minor
     % make release-major

-This will run eslint, test runner, compile sources from `src/` to `lib/`, bump a version in `package.json` and then create a new git commit with tag.
+This will run eslint, test runner, compile sources from `src/` to `lib/` and `es/`, bump a version in `package.json` and then create a new git commit with tag.
 If tests or linter fails — commit won't be created.

-To publish release:
+To publish prepared release:

     % make publish